VesselFinder — track ships worldwide in real time

 - Departure port and intended destination

-- Estimated time of arrival (ETA)
+- Estimated Time of Arrival (ETA)

 Vessel types and detailed information

-VesselFinder supports virtually all relevant vessel categories:
+VesselFinder supports virtually all relevant vessel types:

-- Container ships and general cargo vessels
+- Container ships and cargo vessels

 - Tankers